Type 2 Diabetes

 - Passing large amounts of urine.

-The reason why you make a lot of urine and become thirsty is because blood sugar (glucose) leaks into your urine, which pulls out extra water through the kidneys.
+The reason why you make a lot of urine and become thirsty is that if your blood sugar (glucose) rises too high (because insulin is not doing its job) the excess sugar leaks into your urine.
+This pulls out extra water through the kidneys.

 It is now recommended that the blood test for HbA1c can also be used as a test to diagnose type 2 diabetes.
-An HbA1c value of 48 mmol/mol (6.5%) or above is recommended as the blood level for diagnosing diabetes.
+An HbA1c value of 48 mmol/mol (6.5%) or above is recommended as the blood level for diagnosing type 2 diabetes.
+An HbA1c blood test gives an average of how high your blood glucose levels have been over the preceding few months.

 In many cases type 2 diabetes is diagnosed during a routine medical or when tests are done for an unrelated medical condition.